 Understanding the Facebook algorithm

-By Matthew Bishop, Social Media Manager for Y&R ANZ
+By Matthew Bishop, Social Media Director for Y&R ANZ

 Outside of Mark Zuckerberg and a few other high-ranking Facebook employees, there are not too many people who truly understand how the Facebook algorithm works.
 Why should we care?
 Because it's the Facebook algorithm that determines what content gets placed in our News Feeds, and the order in which the content is displayed.
 As Facebook’s userbase continues to expand and the amount of content on Facebook grows exponentially, the likelihood that our posts will be shown to our followers and intended audience diminishes.
 This article explores what we do know about the Facebook algorithm and ways to maximise the organic reach of our posts.